harvanchik/tailwind-template/README.md

 - Execute `prod` in the NPM scripts shortcut located at the bottom left of the File Explorer tab in VS Code.

 Contrary to the development script we used before, this will not start a long-running watch process; rather, this script compiles the CSS once and only once.
 It will take only classes found in the HTML files located in the root folder and compile them into the **styles.css** file located in **assets/styles/styles.css**.

+### Deploying Project
+This project uses [Gulp](https://www.npmjs.com/package/gulp) to build your project for deployment.
+By running Gulp, it will create a **dist** folder in the root of your project.
+Gulp will then copy over all the necessary files from your project's source and assets into the **dist** folder.

+In addition to that, Gulp will also optimize and minify the files as needed.
+The HTML, SVG, and JavaScript files will all be minified.
+Minifying a file simply means removing whitespace and other unnecessary characters/symbols.
+We do this to reduce the size of the files(s).

+The images and styles (css) will be copied over to the dist as well.
+Since the css is already minified by Tailwind's use of [PostCSS](https://postcss.org/) and the [JIT Engine](https://tailwindcss.com/docs/just-in-time-mode), we do not need to minify it here.
+The images are not optimized in the Gulp process, so I recommend optimizing them yourself.
+A great site to optimize PNG and JPG files is [TinyPNG/JPG](https://tinypng.com/).

+### Using Gulp
+So how do you use Gulp?
+It's very easy!
+I will give you three options.
+1) Open the VS Code terminal and run the command `gulp`.
+This will execute the default task found in the **gulpfile.js** file in the root directory.
+The default task then executes, in order, all of the other tasks to build the project.
+2) Alternatively, I have created an NPM script called `gulp`.
+You can run this from the bottom left corner of the VS Code window in the NPM Scripts tab.
+3) If you do not see the NPM scripts tab, you may also run this command in the terminal by running `npm run gulp`, but at that point, just typing `gulp` is easier.

+### What if I Need a Different Output Folder Name?
+In the case that you need to change the name of the output folder from **dist** to something else, simply navigate to the **gulpfile.js** file and find the variable `destination` located near the top of the file.
+By default, it is set to `dist`, but you may change this by changing the string to whatever you'd like.
+Another common destination folder name is `docs`, which is used for deploying a project to [GitHub Pages](https://pages.github.com/).